Reposted from December, 2021

 Honey Lemon Roasted Salmon

-And don’t forget that Whole Food has a huge selection of Vegan Platters, so call ahead.
+And don’t forget that Whole Foods has a huge selection of Vegan Platters, so call ahead.

-There is a suggestion for Criterion Carbernet Sauvignon Chalk Hill, for the wine lovers.
+There is a suggestion for Criterion Cabernet Sauvignon Chalk Hill, for wine lovers.

 Roasted Garlic Mashed Cauliflower

 Corn & Shrimp Chowder